 It can be scary and intimidating when the debt collector calls.
-Their threats are designed to make you pay them when they say things like “we can take you to jail” or “we’re going to send law enforcement to your job” or even “when you go to jail, child protective services will take your children away.”
+Their threats are designed to make you pay, so they say things like “We can take you to jail,” or “We’re going to sue you and garnish your wages,” or even “When you go to jail, Child Protective Services will take your children away.”
 Sometimes they may even try to make you think they’re a law firm or local law enforcement.

 Here are some tips and tricks to help you deal with debt collectors when you just don’t have the money to pay them.